A Goy’s Guide to Ritual Purity

 For Wayne Sawyer, my pastor, teacher, mentor, and friend.

 Iwas brought up in a Christian home and was raised on the stories of the Bible.
 I went to Sunday School and listened to sermons and considered myself to be fairly biblically literate.
-One thing that was never explained to me, though, was the complicated and confusing system of ritual purity that plays such an important role in Scripture.
+One thing that was never explained to me, though, was the complicated and confusing system of ritual purity that plays such a prominent role in Scripture.
 Ritual purity was never explained to me in college either, where I majored in Biblical and Theological Studies, and it was passed over in silence in seminary.
-Such neglect gives the impression that ritual purity must not be important.
+Such neglect gives the impression that ritual purity must not be very important.

 I suspect that I am not the only scripturally-minded person who was never formally introduced to ritual purity.
-Without a formal introduction, ritual purity can appear to be arbitrary and irrational and therefore meaningless.
+Without a formal introduction, ritual purity can appear to be arbitrary and irrational and therefore foolish and meaningless.
 There is also a theological hurdle that has to be overcome.
 Christians are often taught that the New Covenant has abolished the old code with its laws and regulations and therefore there is no point to learning about what is now obsolete.
 But it is arrogant and dangerous to dismiss something before understanding it, especially when ritual purity forms part of the cultural context within which Jesus lived and taught.
 For those who care to understand Jesus’ life and message, having a grasp on ritual purity is necessary.
 Without understanding it, it is impossible to assess Jesus’ attitude toward ritual purity.

 In this “Goy’s Guide to Ritual Purity” I will not address Jesus’ attitude toward ritual purity.
 Instead, I want to take the prior necessary step of exploring what ritual purity actually is.
 I call it a “Goy’s Guide” because mine is an outsider’s view.
 I have not experienced ritual purity from within.
 This guide is necessarily simplistic and can only give a foundation for further study.
 I cannot, for example, discuss the differing approaches to ritual purity that developed in the Second Temple Period and thereafter.
 Those differing approaches are important, but first it is necessary to get a handle on the basics.